-- The service's curriculum and teaching practices enact Pacific values, and knowledge and is enriched by family contributions. - > co-construction between children, parents and whānau - \rightarrow cooperative involvement in child and adult-initiated activities - \rightarrow sustained interactions that extend children's thinking and value their contributions to a learning experience - \rightarrow interpreting and extending the verbal/non-verbal language and communication of infants and toddlers - \rightarrow responding to children's growing, interests and capabilities, and their languages, cultures and identities - \rightarrow providing learning environments that encourage critical thought, - \rightarrow strategies that extend children's learning and development including their dispositions and working theories - \rightarrow providing children with feedback that acknowledges their learning and recognises their efforts, challenges and successes. - The service has multiple sources of information that show the breadth, depth and complexity of children's increasing capabilities in relation to the learning outcomes in Te Whāriki.
-This information shows children's progress in relation to the identified priorities/ - High quality assessment information is reliably used to identify and - \rightarrow identify progress and continuity of learning over time - Well managed and responsive transitions into, within and from the service to school/kura effectively support continuity of learning and respond to each child, their parents and whānau.
+- The service's curriculum and teaching practices enact Pacific values, and knowledge and is enriched by family contributions. - > co-construction between children, parents and whānau - \rightarrow cooperative involvement in child and adult-initiated activities - \rightarrow sustained interactions that extend children's thinking and value their contributions to a learning experience - \rightarrow interpreting and extending the verbal/non-verbal language and communication of infants and toddlers - \rightarrow responding to children's growing, interests and capabilities, and their languages, cultures and identities - \rightarrow providing learning environments that encourage critical thought, - \rightarrow strategies that extend children's learning and development including their dispositions and working theories - The service has multiple sources of information that show the breadth, depth and complexity of children's increasing capabilities in relation to the learning outcomes in Te Whāriki.
+This information shows children's progress in relation to the identified priorities/ - High quality assessment information is reliably used to identify and - \rightarrow identify progress and continuity of learning over time - ightarrow acknowledge and support each child's cultural identity, sense of - → identify children's capabilities and additional support needed - \rightarrow enhance children's mana and their learner identities.